Aviation Senior Leader Forum 2023

-Maj.
-Gen. Michael C. McCurry, U.S. Army Aviation Center of Excellence and Fort Rucker commander, provides an update on Army Aviation priorities to leaders across the aviation branch during the Aviation Senior Leader Forum at Fort Rucker, Ala., January 24, 2023.
+Dave Parker, U.S. Army Combat Readiness Center chief of staff, speaks about leveraging risk management as a force multiplier during the Aviation Senior Leader Forum at Fort Rucker, Ala., January 25, 2023.
 (U.S. Army photo by Kelly Morris)

 |Date Taken: